The Power of Women Voters

 For Republican nominee Donald Trump, Lake highlights the need to “define his own vision for the future.”
 She adds, “He needs to be less divisive and more respectful—particularly of women.
 And he needs to lay out his economic plan.”

-A Smith government major with a master’s in government and political science from the University of Michigan, Lake has been leading her firm’s private polling and making the media rounds in what has proved to be an unprecedented election season.
+A Smith government major with a master’s in political science and survey research from the University of Michigan, Lake has been leading her firm’s private polling and making the media rounds in what has proved to be an unprecedented election season.

-In a recent op-ed for The Economist, Lake wrote that to win, Harris needs to energize “traditionally Democratic voters who have been unenthusiastic in recent years without hurting her standing with swing voters.”
-This means drawing older, white, less educated women with “the right message” and establishing Harris’s economic credentials.
+In a recent op-ed for The Economist, Lake wrote that to win, Democratic nominee Kamala Harris needs to energize “traditionally Democratic voters who have been unenthusiastic in recent years without hurting her standing with swing voters.”
+This means drawing older, white, less-educated women with “the right message” and establishing Harris’ economic credentials.

 For Harris, “who is not that well known, the campaign is a race to define herself,” Lake explains.
 “Harris will win if she can define herself before Trump does.”